Fundamentals of International Nuclear Law (FINL) 2021

 The Fundamentals of International Nuclear Law (FINL) is a new online course developed by the NEA to provide a high-level, introductory review of the central aspects of international nuclear law in a condensed 3-day, 3 hours per day, programme.

-Like the NEA’s other educational programmes (International School of Nuclear Law (ISNL) and International Nuclear Law Essentials (INLE)), the FINL will be conducted under the leadership of Paul Bowden, Honorary Professor of Law, The Nottingham Law School.
+Like the NEA’s other educational programmes (International School of Nuclear Law (ISNL) and International Nuclear Law Essentials (INLE)), the FINL was conducted under the leadership of Paul Bowden, Honorary Professor of Law, The Nottingham Law School.

-The following subjects will be covered during the FINL programme:
+The following subjects were covered during the FINL programme:

 • nuclear safety, regulation and licensing;